lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 Calling

-Counselors in the branch presidency1
+Counselors in the branch presidency

 |